1995parham-learning/1995parham-learning.github.io/content/tools/Qdrant.md

 Now that we know what vector databases are and how they are structurally different than other databases, let’s go over why they are important.

+## Payload

+One of the significant features of Qdrant is the ability to store additional information along with vectors.
+This information is called `payload` in Qdrant terminology.

+Qdrant allows you to store any information that can be represented using JSON.
 ## Installation requirements

 ### CPU and memory